Advising tips, tools and FAQ

 Your My Major Map Progress provides a customized view of your degree requirements to help track your progress throughout your program.
 Courses that are completed, transferred or in progress are indicated to ensure you have a clear understanding of fulfilled and remaining requirements.
 Major Maps provide recommended terms in which to fill specific requirements, though our programs have some flexibility as to when a class should be taken.
 The major map is found in the My Program box on your My ASU by clicking on the Degree Progress link.
-Your Academic Adviser can help you find, understand and follow the Major Map.
+Your Academic Advisor can help you find, understand and follow the Major Map.

 Degree Audit Reporting System (DARS)

-The Degree Audit Reporting System (DARS), also referred to as a Graduation Audit, is used by ASU students and academic advisers to track student progress towards graduation.
+The Degree Audit Reporting System (DARS), also referred to as a Graduation Audit, is used by ASU students and academic advisors to track student progress towards graduation.
 A degree audit is an automated report that matches courses a student has completed with the requirements of a particular academic degree program.

 Students may request degree audits from the My Program box on My ASU by clicking on the Degree Progress link.
 You can request your audit by selecting Run Audit, then Run Default Programs, and then clicking on View Audit.
 You can learn more about the DARS/Graduation Audit by watching the DARS Explainer Experience video, also found on my ASU below the DARS/Graduation Audit link.
-Your Academic Adviser can help find, understand and follow the DARS/Graduation Audit.
+Your Academic Advisor can help find, understand and follow the DARS/Graduation Audit.

-General Advising Questions:
+General Advising Questions